-At The Axelrod Firm, we provide our clients with free in-house training on such topics as “Crisis Management in the #MeToo Era,“ “Tools We Developed For Defendants to Successfully Navigate the Judicial Hellhole of the Court of Common Pleas of Philadelphia,” and “Crisis Management as a Litigation Tool,” and we are always eager to hear what our in-house counsel and Human Resource directors would like us to discuss and to develop topics around those issues.
+At The Axelrod Firm, we have the experience and the tools to help our clients deal with a crisis that threatens the company as well as to provide our clients with in-house training on crisis management to help them minimize reputational and litigation risk.
+We have presented on such topics as “Crisis Management in the #MeToo Era,“ “Tools We Developed For Defendants to Successfully Navigate the Judicial Hellhole of the Court of Common Pleas of Philadelphia,” and “Crisis Management as a Litigation Tool.”
+We have assisted in situations involving claims of employment discrimination, whistleblower complaints, high profile product liability claims, and other areas that could have posed a threat to our clients’ reputation and businesses.
+We partner with our clients in risk prevention and are always ready to engage with in-house counsel, business units, and Human Resource directors to discuss anticipated and unanticipated issues.

-- Shepherded a corporate client through a crisis in which one of its sporting coaches appeared to admit, immediately before being fired, that he harmed a minor, and there were concerns he might have harmed other children.
+Shepherded a corporate client through a crisis in which one of its sporting coaches appeared to admit, immediately before being fired, that he harmed a minor.
+There were concerns he might have harmed other children.
 Successfully counseled the client to report the entire matter to the authorities and to convene the parents to tell them all the client knew.
 No claims have been made against the client since, and this happened years ago.